yfpeng/pengyifan-commons/README.md

 This is not a thread safe class.</b>If you intend to use a TreeNode (or a tree of TreeNodes) in more than one thread, you need to do your own synchronizing.
 A good convention to adopt is synchronizing on the root node of a tree.

-Most source code is copied from <code>DefaultMutableTreeNode</code> by Rob Davis, and modified for general purpose.
+Most source code is copied from <code>DefaultMutableTreeNode</code> by Rob Davis, and modified for general purposes.

-## Print TreeNode
+### Print TreeNode

 This project provides two formats to print out a tree structure.
 One is a human readable format (`TreeString`), like